aary/sharp/README.md

 This will install buck from the `HEAD` commit from [Facebook's homebrew tap](https://github.com/facebook/homebrew-fb).

-This repository is arranged in the form of a buck submodule.
+This repository is arranged in the form of a buck module.
 The recommended way of installing this library into your project is by using  git submodules.

 ```